Header image courtesy of Terry Ryder – Article last updated July 24th 2023

-Fortunately, a much-needed resurrection took place in 2014, with a new, scaled-down version of the original classic air show and is now dubbed 'The Biggin Hill Festival of Flight'.
+Fortunately, a much-needed resurrection took place in 2014, with a new, scaled-down version of the original classic air show which was now dubbed ‘The Biggin Hill Festival of Flight’.

-Two years ago the show was a bit special as it was the airport's centenary; it's hard to believe that Biggin Hill has been around for over 100 years!
+In 2017, the show was a bit special as it was the airport’s centenary; it’s hard to believe that Biggin Hill has been around for well over 100 years!

 Another Centenary for 2018

 The 2019 Biggin Hill Airshow

-Now in its 6th year, the new event is still a must-see attraction for Kent residents and those prepared to travel from further afield.
-Originally scheduled for just one day, the new event now spans 2 days, covering 17th and 18th August 2019.
+The 2019 was a must-see attraction for Kent residents and those prepared to travel from further afield.
+Originally scheduled for just one day, the new event now spanned 2 days.

-It was originally held around the end of June but has now been moved to later in the summer which will hopefully help with the weather, which hasn't been particularly kind over the last few years.
+It was originally held around the end of June but was moved to later in the summer to hopefully help with the weather, which, as always can be a bit hit-and-miss.

-Biggin Hill Prices / Entrance Fees - How much does it cost?
+Biggin Hill Prices / Entrance Fees – How much did it cost?

-The sixth year of the show in its new guise now spans 2 days.
-The price this year for 2019 is the same as last year's price and the standard ticket price is the same for either Saturday or Sunday.
-For those over 16 years of age, the ticket price (valid for 1 day only) is £23.50 as long as you book in advance.
-If you leave booking too late, you may have had to pay the non-discounted price, which we think will be in the region of £29.
+The price for 2019 was the same as the previous year’s price and the standard ticket price was the same for either Saturday or Sunday.
+For those over 16 years of age, the ticket price (valid for 1 day only) was £23.50 as long as you booked in advance.
+If you left booking too late, you had to pay the non-discounted price, which was £29.